jybbang/ReactiveUI-FluentValidation/README.md

 ### 2. Create your validator

 I use a popular validation library \*FluentValidation.
-Therefore you can learn how to validate - [https://fluentvalidation.net/](https://fluentvalidation.net/)
+Therefore more validation rules are HERE --> [https://fluentvalidation.net/](https://fluentvalidation.net/)

 So this thime.
 I just show a how to use my library only.

-this is our first ViewModel class:
+this is our first ReactiveObject ViewModel class:

 ```csharp
     using ReactiveUI;